zhang-mickey/logic/README.md

 consider a formula F such that S,σ |= F, is S a model of F? {NO}
 consider a sentence F such that S,σ|=F, is S a model of F?{YES}
 consider a ground formula F such that S,σ|=F, is S a model of F?{YES}

+### first-order theories
+But undecidable makes decision procedures unpredictable
+we donot know if they will terminate
+Foucu on decidable fragments of FOL

 ## Tseitin's transformation)

 ## Semantics